opencloud-eu/opencloud-compose/README.md

 ### Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose v2 installed.
 - Domain names pointing to your server (for production deployment)
 - Basic understanding of Docker Compose concepts

+> [!IMPORTANT]
+> The docker-compose package in Debian 12 "Bookworm" and most likely other distros based on Debian 12 is v1 instead of the required v2.
+Using this package will lead to a broken docker deployment.

 ### Local Development